jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-http-session.md

 Now its time to run the example.

-You can run the `BootGeodeHttpSessionCachingApplication` class in your IDE (e.g. IntelliJ IDEA).
+You can run the `BootGemFireHttpSessionCachingApplication` class in your IDE (e.g. IntelliJ IDEA).
 Simply create a run profile configuration and run it.
 No additional JVM arguments, System Properties or program arguments are required.

-Alternatively, you can run the `BootGeodeHttpSessionCachingApplication` class from the command-line with the `gradlew` command as follows:
+Alternatively, you can run the `BootGemFireHttpSessionCachingApplication` class from the command-line with the `gradlew` command as follows:

 Run the example with `gradlew`